FEATURE: RECORDING LIVE AND IN THE STUDIO-TWO SIDES OF THE SAME COIN

 "The goal of practicing, no matter the activity, is to transform behavior from the realm of mechanics and technique to learned instinct, employing little if any conscious thought.
 This means the mind is free to dwell on matters of content, aesthetics and expression.
 Specifically, practicing an art form demands rigor and creativity acting in tandem.
 In the final result, an artist’s work reflects the depth of their practicing process."

-• Where and when to practice
+TOPICS COVERED:• Where and when to practice

 • Value of maintaining a practice diary